 Osteoarthritis and Physical Therapy

-Osteoarthritis (OA) is one of the most common joint disorders, especially in adults over the age of 60.
-Two of the most commonly affected joints are the hip and the knee.
-Common symptoms are morning stiffness, where you feel like you need to get up and moving for 20 or 30 minutes before you “limber up”, creaking or popping sounds from your joint, as well as pain and swelling which is typically worse towards the end of the day.
+Common symptoms are morning stiffness, where you feel like you need to get up and move for 20 or 30 minutes before you “limber up,” creaking or popping sounds from your joint, and pain and swelling, which are typically worse towards the end of the day.

 On top of that, both require months of recovery and rehab, and neither is a guaranteed solution with data showing that between 1 in 5 and 1 in 10 patients are not happy with the outcome after total joint replacement.